 For the anecdotal evidence, you can either try it out yourself or ask anyone who has.
 Most will agree that mnemonics enable you to do things that aren’t possible without them.
 If you don’t have anyone to ask around, I’ll share my story here.

-- Memorising the state of the cube (or what needs to be done to solve it)
+- Memorising the state of the cube (or rather, what pieces need to go where)

 - Solving the cube using a method designed for blindfolded cubing